elastic/kibana/rfcs/text/0016_buildkite.md

 - Overall pretty powerful, pipelines execute Groovy code at runtime, so pipelines can do a lot and can be pretty complex, if you're willing to write the code
 - Pipeline changes can be tested in PRs
+- Shared Libraries allow shared code to be used across pipelines easily

 Cons: